 - Doesn’t work with Google Home or Z-Wave

-- Some users have had issues with the unit not always returning to its dock
+- Some users unit fail to always dock

-While we can find a few negatives, it does seem that Proscenic offers fantastic customer support.
-And while this doesn’t forgive machines breaking after a short period or difficulties with the app, it does show that the brand is willing to try and help users.
+While the Proscenic 811GB robotic vacuum cleaner (available from Amazon) does have a few negatives, it backed by fantastic customer support.
+And while this doesn’t forgive machines breaking within months or difficulties with the app, it does show that the brand is willing to help users.

 We like the dual mopping and vacuuming functions.
 It’s quite impressive that Proscenic has managed to fit a 200ml water tank and a 0.5L dustbin.
 This trumps some of the other robotic vacuum cleaners we’ve reviewed on dustbin size alone!